leanprover-community/mathlib3/docs/install/project.md

 * Type `leanpkg configure` to get `leanpkg` ready for use in this project.

-* Type `update-mathlib` to get mathlib ready for use in this project.
+* Type `leanproject up` to get mathlib ready for use in this project.

 * Type `leanpkg build` to compile everything, this should only take a few seconds.